obithelight/100-days-of-python/beginner/day-02/concepts/01_type-error-conversion-checking.md

 TypeError: object of type 'int' has no len()
 ```

-It gave us a TypeError because we gave the len function a number(integer) instead f a string.
+It gave us a TypeError because we gave the len function a number(integer) instead of a string.

 # Data types and Functions

 Data types and functions can be likened to a potato chip machine that takes in only potatoes and gives out fries(chips).
 Let's say we took the same machine that normally processes potatoes and gave it a rock; there would be problems(errors).
 That's what happened with the len() function we used earlier.
 We gave it an integer instead of a string, which is not used for processing, so it gave us an error.

-let's treat another exampleí²ªíº€
+let's treat another example

 > A program that reports on the length of your name